carillo-hub/661-GroupWork/README.md

 -----------------------------------------------------------------------
 Running the Phase 1 code:
 1A.
 To run in Spyder IDE ---execute the script with the "Run" icon.
+1B.
+To run in XYZ --- Dhyey if you want to put in how to run in pycharm feel free

+NOTE: Tester MUST go into the code and manually key in the start and end points for the test.
 	a.
-Tester MUST go into the code and manually key in the start and end points for the test.
+START points: variable name TestCaseXY = [x,y], where x and y are the standard orientation coordinates from the obstacle map (line 25)
 	b.
-START points: variable name TestCaseXY = [x,y], where x and y are the standard orientation coordinates from the obstacle map (line 25)
-	c.
 END points: variable name FinalStateXY = [x,y], where x and y are the standard orientation coordinates from the obstacle map (line 39)

-1B.
-To run in XYZ --- Dhyey if you want to put in how to run in pycharm feel free

 Running the Phase 2 code:
 1A.
 To run in Spyder IDE ---execute the script with the "Run" icon.
+1B.
+To run in XYZ --- Dhyey if you want to put in how to run in pycharm feel free

-	a.
-Tester MUST go into the code and manually key in the start and end points for the test.
+NOTE: Tester MUST go into the code and manually key in the following inputs for the test.....
+	a.START points: variable name TestCaseXY = [x,y], where x and y are the standard orientation coordinates from the obstacle map (line 32)
 	b.
-START points: variable name TestCaseXY = [x,y], where x and y are the standard orientation coordinates from the obstacle map
+END points: variable name FinalStateXY = [x,y], where x and y are the standard orientation coordinates from the obstacle map (line 45)
 	c.
-END points: variable name FinalStateXY = [x,y], where x and y are the standard orientation coordinates from the obstacle map
+Robot RADIUS  (line 84)
 	d.
-TestCaseXY variable is defined on line YZ of the code, FinalStateXY is defined on line XYZ.
+Robot CLEARANCE (line 85)
 	e.
-Robot RADIUS:
+THETA direction  (line 86)
 	f.
-Robot CLEARANCE:
-	g.
-Robot STEP size:
+Robot STEP size  (line 87)
-	h.
-THETA direction:

-1B.
-To run in XYZ --- Dhyey if you want to put in how to run in pycharm feel free

 --------------------------------------------------------------------------
 Note: An output NodePath.txt file with some test case results will overwrite every time.